COVID-19 precautions in halls

 all the people at the gathering are members of that one type 1 household.

 Face coverings must be worn in public / shared areas of the hall (including corridors).
-This includes in situations where members of a type 2 household are socialising together.

 Clean your hands more often

 Wash with soap and water for at least 20 seconds, or use a hand sanitiser:

 - Before touching your eyes, nose, or mouth

 Wipe shared surfaces and equipment

 Wipe down surfaces and other items in shared areas before and after you use them (e.g. in common rooms, pantries, shared bathrooms).
 This includes items such as vacuum cleaners, table tennis bats, pool cues, and video game equipment.